terheyden/JRequisites/README.md

 JRequisites is a fast, tiny library for validating method arguments (parameters).

-There are 3 primary use cases:
+There are 3 primary uses:

 - Validate method arguments, or throw an `IllegalArgumentException`
-- Validate method arguments, or return `Optional<>` for more nuanced handling (e.g. default values)
+- Validate method arguments, or return `Optional` for more nuanced handling (e.g. default values)
-- Validate method arguments, or return `false` (for use in streams or predicates)
+- Validate method arguments, or return `false` (for use in streams or conditionals)

 Let's take a look at some simple examples!